 Cancer Prevention Study Section (CPSS) There are shared interests with CPSS in studies of evaluation of efficacy and safety of chemopreventive agents.
 Applications aiming to investigate the evaluation of efficacy and safety as well as in vitro and in vivo studies of drug metabolism, pharmacokinetics and pharmacodynamics may be reviewed in XNDA.
 Applications that focus on mechanisms of nutritional prevention at the biochemical, molecular and cellular levels and effects of dietary factors on hormonal or chemical carcinogenesis may be reviewed in CPSS.

 Drug Discovery and Molecular Pharmacology (DMP) There are shared interest with DMP in studies of new drug development and production.
 Applications aiming to investigate the metabolism, pharmacokinetics and mechanism of action of drugs may be reviewed in XNDA.
 Applications involving new molecular agents that are potentially useful in cancer therapy may be assigned to DMP.

-Integrative Nutrition and Metabolic Processes (INMP) There are shared interests with INMP in studies of the effects of nutrients on the disposition of drugs and xenobiotics.
+There are shared interests with Nutrition and Metabolism in Health and Disease (NMHD) in studies of the effects of nutrients on the disposition of drugs and xenobiotics.
 Applications aiming to investigate the disposition of supraphysiologic (SP) levels of nutrients may be reviewed in XNDA.
-Applications with emphasis in the integrated effects of nutrients on physiological functions and their influence on disease may be reviewed in INMP.
+Applications with emphasis in the integrated effects of nutrients on physiological functions and their influence on disease may be reviewed in NMHD.